cskau/nlpwp/words.md

 We apply *tail* to a list of some type, and get back a list with the same type.

 Finally, the last function for now is *reverse*.
-I have to admit presenting this function with a bit of joy, since it will allow us to write our first little useful Haskell program.
+We have to admit presenting this function with a bit of joy, since it will allow us to write our first little useful Haskell program.
 As expected, *reverse* reverses the elements of a list:

 {% highlight haskell %}
 Prelude> reverse "hello"